 A common surgery performed on female rabbits is a spay.
 The medical term is an ovariohysterectomy (removal of ovaries and uterus), abbreviated as an OVH.
 This page will show actual spay surgeries, on a rabbit with a fluid filled uterus, on a rabbit with uterine cancer, and on a normal rabbit.

-The following page contain graphic pictures of OVH surgeries performed at the hospital.
+The following page contain graphic pictures of a rabbit spay.

 Rabbits get many uterine problems, all preventable if a rabbit is spayed early in life.
 The problems can be so serious as to be life threatening.
 Unfortunately, by the time a rabbit owner notices a problem, the problem has progressed to the point that it cannot be corrected in some cases, and the rabbit dies a painful death from this infliction.